Common mistakes to avoid when starting a business

 Over-investing in fixed assets

 In the early years of your new business, you need to limit drawing on your cash reserves unnecessarily.
-Over-investment in fixed assets, such as office furniture or computer equipment, can be a problem.
+Over-investment in fixed assets, such as office furniture or computer equipment, can strain your capital expenditure.
 Acquiring fixed assets outright gives you ownership straight away, but you have to pay for the full cost upfront, which drains cash.

 The alternatives include:

-• Leasing assets - at least while your business finds its feet.
-This allows you to spread payments in regular instalments over a fixed period, thus freeing up more cash.
-You may be able to upgrade equipment without having to buy more up-to-date models.
+• Leasing assets - this allows you to spread payments in regular instalments over a fixed period, freeing up cash.
+Leasing may also offer equipment upgrades without the need to buy new models.

-• Hire purchase - you own the asset at the end of the payment process.
-This is not the case with leasing.
+• Hire purchase - you own the asset at the end of the payment process, unlike leasing.

 • Buying second hand - for office furniture, fittings, etc. You can find second-hand furniture in a number of places.
 For example, check your local press and local auctions.